Bằng Kiều

 a solo artist.
 In 2002, he relocated to America and married female singer Trizzie Phuong Trinh.
 From 2004 to 2008, his Vietnam citizenship was revoked due to an unresolved dispute.
 Today, he is one of the exclusive singers of Thuy Nga Center.

 He is a tenor.
 His contemporaries include Lam Truong, Minh Thuan, Phuong Thanh, My Linh, Duong Chi Linh, Quang Linh and Minh Tuyet.
 In September 2012, he visited Vietnam and was granted allowance perform from October to December 2012 by the Bureau of Art Performance.

+In 2024, he participated in the reality TV show Call Me by Fire.

 Early life

 Bằng Kiều is the youngest son of his father's third wife.
 His mother is Vietnamese opera singer Luu Nga, while father Nguyen Bang Bui is a doctor.
 The family lived in a small loft on Ngo Si Lien Street in Hanoi.
 His father worked at a hospital and his mother sold pho when not performing.
 When Bằng Kiều revealed his talent for singing, his family invested all of their money for him to learn music.

 During his mother's pregnancy, she used to dream of picking him up at Xa Kieu bridge, explaining his name.
 Early in his career, he said that he was "miserable [with his] not-so-modern name".
 Later, he admitted that his "name is pretty unique".